 B. The use of a firearm that has not been authorized by the Department is done without the indemnification of the Department and the officer assumes all liability for such use.

-26. CARRYING WEAPONS WHILE IN PLAIN CLOTHES: No member of the department dressed in civilian clothing shall carry his or her firearm in such a manner that will attract attention or will be in open view unless they are displaying their badge of office in close proximity to the firearm.
+26. CARRYING WEAPONS WHILE IN PLAIN CLOTHES: No member of the department dressed in civilian clothing shall carry their firearm in such a manner that will attract attention or will be in open view unless they are displaying their badge of office in close proximity to the firearm.

 27. DRAWING / DISPLAY OF FIREARMS: Officers may draw or display their firearms at any time there is justification for its use to accomplish a proper police purpose.
 Any officer who unnecessarily draws or displays their weapon shall report their actions in compliance with Section 12 of this chapter.